-Thus, the policy environment for competition policy has after an unhappy start improved considerably.
-Current policy, based on the EU-IMF Programme, is firmly pro-competitive and will continue that way until at least the end of 2013.
-Better competition laws are likely to be introduced; sheltered sectors are being exposed to competition in the professions as the Competition Authority has long argued for, while the Authority's funding is set on a firmer foundation.
+Thus competition policy has after an unhappy start has had a "good" recession.
+Current policy is firmly pro-competitive and will continue that way until at least the end of 2013.
+Better competition laws are likely to be introduced; sheltered sectors are being exposed to competition in the professions as the Competition Authority has long argued for, while the Authority's funding is likely to be set on a firmer foundation.
 However, more needs to be done to ensure that competition policy is enforced appropriately.
 In civil cases, for example, which involve complex economic issues, the reasoning of the High Court, on a number of occasions, has been hard to follow.
-In criminal cases, the fines need to take into account the economic damage caused to consumers, while custodial sentences are long overdue.
 If these difficulties can be overcome then competition policy will be able to make a positive contribution to ensuring that the recession is no longer than is necessary and the appropriate lessons will have been learnt from the experience of jurisdictions that relaxed competition policy during recessions.